RasaHQ/rasa/docs/core/retrieval-actions.rst

    * chitchat
       - respond_chitchat

-A retrieval action is implemented by ``ActionRetrieveResponse`` class, which queries for the output of :ref:`response-selector` components.
-This component learns a retrieval model to predict the correct response from a list of candidate responses given a user message text.
+A retrieval action uses the output of a :ref:`response-selector` component from NLU which learns a retrieval model to predict the correct response from a list of candidate responses given a user message text.

 Training Data
 ^^^^^^^^^^^^^